jordan52/trickykegstands/src/site/checklist.md

 * java button, "view" then add the -Xnoagent -Xdebug -Xrunjdwp:transpor... stuff to the "Runtime Parameters"
 * start the applet then connect using eclipse.

+#using chef-solo with virtualbox
+My notes are here <http://trickykegstands.com/virtualBoxVmsCloningHowTo.html>

+#using amazon RDS

 #proxy

 ssh -i ~/Downloads/proxy.pem -D 2001 ubuntu@